 To meet the CO2 challenge, we must move ahead with a range of technological solutions simultaneously.

-We recognise that hybrids have their place within this portfolio of solutions, but at the same time we must accept they are not the only answer.
+We recognize that hybrids have their place within this portfolio of solutions, but at the same time, we must accept they are not the only answer.

 They deliver excellent benefit’s in lower speed stop/start traffic, but they are not as beneficial for the driver who does high motorway mileage.